 It’s tough enough to make financial decisions that keep you in the black and prepare you for Purchasing or Refinancing a home.
 But it’s something else to sabotage your credit without realizing you are doing so.
+Sabotaging your credit can do more damage to your future investments than you may realize.
+For example, if you want to rent a home, a bad credit will make it very difficult due to the tenant screenings that landlords issue through services provided by AAOA.
+As well as this, your credit can negatively impact many areas of your life, so it’s important to keep track of how you may be damaging it.
 Finance experts at Credit.com suggest five ways you may accidentally be wrecking your own credit:

 Not paying attention to balances – About 30 percent of your credit score is based on the amount of your debt, which includes the ratio of how much you owe on your credit lines divided by your total credit limit.
 If you have total credit lines of $40,000, and you have a total outstanding balance of $10,000, your credit utilization ratio is 25 percent ($10,000 divided by $40,000).
 If the ratio exceeds 30 percent, it can have a negative impact on your credit score.